Lusignano: Church of Saint Margaret the Virgin

 The parish church of the village is dedicated to Saint Margaret, know ad Santa Margherita in italian.
 In 1402, Pope Boniface IV delegated the benefit of Santa Margherita of Lusignano to Antonio Sismondi, known as "de Ponte".
 On 9 February 1430 the church received a new priest for the care of souls, it was the last act of the two vicars of the provisional government of the diocese, the day after he took office to Albenga the new bishop Matteo Del Carretto.
 The baptistery arrived under the bishop's care of Napoleone Fieschi on 14 October 1460, with the obligation of 10 soldi to be paid to the archpriest; this permit will later be withdrawn without explanation.

-He was appointed to the parish title thanks to Monsignor Giacomo Gambarana, who grants the baptismal font to the rector on 1 June 1523, always with the obligation to pay 10 soldi a year to the archpriest of cathedral ingauna, with the obligation to serve in the cathedral on Holy Saturday, on the eve of Pentecost, and on the feast of the patron saint Archangel Michael.
+He was appointed to the parish title thanks to Monsignor Giacomo Gambarana, who grants the baptismal font to the rector on June 1, 1523, always with the obligation to pay 10 soldi a year to the archpriest of cathedral ingauna, with the obligation to serve in the cathedral on Holy Saturday, on the eve of Pentecost, and on the feast of the patron saint Archangel Michael.
 From 1598 the patronal church was submitted to the patronage of the Albenganese Cepolla family.
 In 1629 – 1630 the inhabitants decided to enlarge the parish church with a "majestic choro at noon".
-The low façade was divided vertically into three parts and the bell tower from 16th century was preserved.
+The low façade was divided vertically into three parts and the bell tower from the 16th century was preserved.
 Expanded in the following centuries, with a major modification in Baroque age, the ceiling is decorated with a bas-relief that should have ended with gold beads in the part near the altar, a symbol that for a war or for a famine could not finish the work.

 Inside there are the processional statues of Bartholomew the Apostle and Margaret the Virgin made by Antonio Brilla in the mid 19th century.
 There is a statue of Saint Bartholomew from the 16th century.
 Inside the church there are 4 paintings and a cycle of paintings of the Stations of the Cross.
 The church has a Latin plan with 3 naves with a high altar of which the choir is behind.
-The facade was restored in the 90s of the 20th century.
+The facade was restored in the 1990s.